Studying in England: an education system for locals and foreigners

 Those wishing to study in England should understand that it is almost impossible to do this without a financial base.
 It is possible to become a student of a British university after passing special programs:

 - A-level.
-Two-year study of disciplines related to future higher education.
+A two-year study of disciplines related to future higher education.

 The cost of studying in England for Russian citizens should also include accommodation and meals.

-Benefits of a private education for Russians and other foreigners
+Benefits of private education for Russians and other foreigners